-Students work with the field site supervisor and their college's director of studies to set learning goals for the In-Ministry year and to describe the specific ways in which they will seek to meet those learning goals.
-Some learning goals will be worked on primarily in courses, some primarily in the field setting.
+Students work with the field site supervisor and their college's director of studies to set learning goals and to describe the specific ways in which they will seek to meet those learning goals.
+Some learning goals will be worked primarily in the field setting.
 However, some learning goals may be addressed in many areas of the IMY program.